Cornelia Herrmann: Initiatives

-She helped to create numerous "Word and Sound" projects with Cornelia Froboess (George Sand & Frédéric Chopin) Heinrich Heine & Robert Schumann) and Peter Simonischek (Thomas Bernhard: 'Meine Preise', Cécile and Felix Mendelssohn Bartholdy.
+She helped to create numerous "Word and Sound" projects with Cornelia Froboess (George Sand & Frédéric Chopin) Heinrich Heine & Robert Schumann, and Peter Simonischek (Thomas Bernhard: 'Meine Preise', Cécile and Felix Mendelssohn.

-In May 2014, Herrmann started her own chamber music festival "Musiktage Hundsmarktmühle" at Lake Fuschlsee in Salzburg.
+In May 2014, Herrmann started her own chamber music festival "Musiktage Hundsmarktmühle" at Lake Fuschl in Salzburg.
 The chamber music concerts take place in the hayloft of the 16th century Hundsmarktmühle.
 The music days are now held at the end of June.